eliegkassouf/eliegkassouf/README.md

 ### 😎 Looking Forward To:
 - Google AI (Why not since I already have experience with AI).
 - Picking up other languages
+- Creating new automation tools to speed up dev/deployment and reduce costs.

 ### 💬 Code/Collaboration/Other
 - All the code I write is proprietary and since I'm busy, I don't have a lot of time for "Personal Projects".